Hello Code & Hello Code 2.0

 - Agree to adhere to the Do Space behavioral policy and code of conduct

-- Attend five, in-person meetings during the course of your session
+- Attend five online meetings during the course of your session

-- Commit to completing the assigned segment of Code School’s program between each meeting
+- Commit to completing the assigned online work set by your instructor between each meeting

 How much work should I expect?